 Key business risks were again identified as strong competition in the sector's in which the Company operates along with currency exchange impacts.
 Any gains and losses as a result of currency exchanges were absorbed in Currency Fluctuations in the Profit & Loss Account.
 All risks continue to be regularly assessed by the directors, with appropriate IT system controls and processes used to monitor them.
-KPI's and 5S strategies continue to be operated for the on-going improvement of the business.
-The business continues to invest in Accreditation of ISO9001 & 14001/OHSAS 18001 in recognition of major customers increasing requirements on its supply sources.
+KPI's and various strategies continue to be operated for the on-going improvement of the business.
+The business continues to invest in accreditation of ISO9001 & 14001 / OHSAS 18001 in recognition of major customers increasing requirements on its supply sources.
+At this time, the perceived biggest risk to the business short-term are the repercussions of the Covid-19 pandemic.
+Whilst the business has done everything possible to minimise the risk, it remains extremely cautious moving forward to ensure stability and sustainability, regardless of market forces.
+The commercial effects of the pandemic shall continue to be closely monitored.

-The upward trend of the marketplace is expected to continue in the following year but the Company will continue to act cautiously.
+Due to the Covid-19 pandemic, the general trend of the marketplace cannot be forecast in the following year but the Company will continue to act cautiously.
 The Company continues to ensure supply payments are made in accordance with the latest regulations.

-On the basis of the directors continuing assessment of the market place and our customers, the Company is expected to again return a reasonable contribution for 2019.
+On the basis of the directors continuing assessment of the market place and our customers, the Company is still expected to return a reasonable contribution for 2020 in line with budget expectations.